aemami1/KnowRef60k/Create_Dataset/README.md

-## [Dataset Pre-processing]
+## [Dataset Construction]

 ## Idea ##

-Produce a dataset with similar properties as winograd schema sentences.
+Produce a dataset with similar properties as Winograd Schema sentences.

 We find sentences which have two noun phrases in them, one of which is referred to later.